Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Model and Data

 To develop a unified understanding of complex population dynamics across spatio-temporal scales, we analyze time-series population data from three disparate systems: microbial communities in the human gut, trees in a tropical forest, and employment in U.S. cities (see Fig.1A).
 Traditionally studied by different fields, we interrogate the data using a shared framework by taking advantage of the similarities in the structure of the data.
 Each data set contains the relative abundance of population categories within each community at a sequence of time points (see Fig.1B).

-More specifically, the gut microbiome dataset records the relative abundances of microbial species in the human gut sampled at daily intervals for almost a year~\cite{caporaso_moving_2011}.
-The data from the Barro-Colorado Island (BCI) forest records the number of tree species within a 50 hectare plot on the island, sampled at 5-year intervals for two decades.
-We group trees based on clustering along trait axes into four clusters following recent work~\cite{dandrea_counting_2020}.
-The four clusters reflect the classical grouping of trees based on height-niches into shrubs, understory treelets, midstory trees, and canopy trees.
-The employment dataset records the number of people employed in different economic sectors, classified according to North American Industry Classification System (NAICS), in 383 US cities (Metropolitan Statistical Areas).
+More specifically, the gut microbiome dataset records the relative abundances of microbial species in the human gut sampled at daily intervals for almost a year~\cite{caporaso_moving_2011}. \RV{A microbial species or Operational Taxonomic Unit (OTU) was defined based on genomic similarity~\cite{caporaso_moving_2011}.} The data from the Barro Colorado Island (BCI) forest records the number of tree species within a 50 hectare plot on the island, sampled at 5-year intervals for two decades~\cite{condit_complete_2019}.
+We group trees based on clustering along trait axes into four clusters. \JOD{There is a long history of grouping species by their maximum height~\cite{richards1952tropical}, based on the idea that species with access to similar levels, variability, or horizontal uniformity of light are more likely to compete strongly with each other~\cite{terborgh1985vertical}.
+Precisely which species to assign to which height cluster has since been put on a more quantitative footing~\cite{dandrea_counting_2020}, with four distinct height clusters (shrubs, understory treelets, midstory trees, and canopy trees) identified on Barro Colorado Island}.
+The employment dataset \RV{(\url{https://www.bls.gov/cew/})} records the number of people employed in different economic sectors, classified according to North American Industry Classification System (NAICS), in 383 US cities (Metropolitan Statistical Areas).
 The data is sampled monthly for 17 years.
-We analyze the relative employment in a sector (employment in a sector in a city divided by total employment in the city) to remove the effect of varying city sizes.
-Similarly, we analyze the relative abundance of a tree species within a height cluster.
-Since we analyze relative abundance data in all three three complex populations, for brevity, `abundance' will mean relative abundance going forward, unless otherwise specified.